-Associate Professor Alice Lee, Co-Founder & Co-Director
+Professor Alice Lee, Co-Founder & Director

-Associate Professor Alice Lee is a gastroenterologist and hepatologist, clinical associate professor at Macquarie University and currently leads the liver services at Concord and Canterbury Hospitals, where she is a senior staff member.
+Professor Alice Lee is a gastroenterologist and hepatologist, clinical professor at Macquarie University and currently leads the liver services at Concord and Canterbury Hospitals, where she is a senior staff member.
 A graduate from the University of Sydney, Associate Professor Lee completed a PhD in liver disease (Sydney University) and remains active in teaching and clinical research.
 In addition to providing general gastroenterology services, she has extensive experience in viral hepatitis.

-Sue Huntley, Co-founder & Co-director
+Sue Huntley, Co-founder & Director